datntvn/MyWorkspace/XamarinGoogleAuthIOS/README.md

 This is not a complete project, just the needed source code that you can use to add into your own project and run.

-My great appreciate to "Timothé Larivière" for providing precious guideline and source code.
+My great appreciate to "**Timothé Larivière**" for providing precious guideline and source code.

 Here is his article: http://timothelariviere.com/2017/09/01/authenticate-users-through-google-with-xamarin-auth/#comment-11868